LME to remove suspension on Rusal metal if sanctions lifted

-LONDON (Reuters) - The London Metal Exchange (LME) said on Wednesday it proposed to lift its suspension on aluminum produced by Russia’s Rusal if U.S. sanctions are lifted.
+LONDON, Dec 19 (Reuters) - The London Metal Exchange (LME) said on Wednesday it proposed to lift its suspension on aluminium produced by Russia’s Rusal if U.S. sanctions are lifted.

 The statement by the exchange followed news that the U.S. Treasury’s Office of Foreign Assets Control (OFAC)would lift sanctions on major aluminum company Rusal and two other firms tied to Oleg Deripaska after a deal was struck to sever the Russian oligarch’s control over them.